Spanish coup of July 1936: Barcelona (4th Division)

+Republican troops and Assault Guards during the July 1936 uprising in Barcelona.

 The district commander, Francisco Llano de la Encomienda, was entirely loyal to the Republic.
 His chief of staff, Manuel Moxó Marcaida, was aware of the plot, and it is likely that he supported it.
 The key man of Mola's in Barcelona was Francisco Mut Ramón, a top member of the divisional staff who was supported by some local commanders.
 Mola's plan envisioned that the command of the rebellious Barcelona troops be assumed by Manuel González Carrasco, but shortly before the coup, he was reassigned to Valencia and replaced by Manuel Goded.
 The latter arrived in Barcelona when the rebellion was already underway; Moxó immediately accepted his command.
-Llano de la Encomienda actively worked to suppress the coup, until he was detained by units loyal to Goded; his captivity lasted only a few hours.
+Llano de la Encomienda actively worked to suppress the coup until he was detained by units loyal to Goded; his captivity lasted only a few hours.
 Once the military was overwhelmed by the crowd, Goded and Moxó were arrested and tried, the former executed by firing squad and the latter murdered by the militia.
 Mut Ramón escaped and made it to the Nationalist zone.

 Zaragoza (5th Division)

 Both the district commander, Miguel Cabanellas Ferrer, and his chief of staff, Federico Montaner, were active conspirators.
 The conspiracy network was firm, and Mola was confident that the Zaragoza troops would help the coup.
 Though the conspiracy network was not extensive, the fact that both key military men were involved in the plot led to almost all troops in the district obeying the orders of the rebellious command.
 A few loyalist officers were quickly overwhelmed by the rebels.
-Despite his age Cabanellas led the action, and Montaner supported him as the chief of staff.
+Despite his age, Cabanellas led the action, and Montaner supported him as chief of staff.
 As had been planned, Cabanellas remained in command of the Zaragoza military district after the successful coup.

 Burgos (6th Division)

 The district commander, Domingo Batet Mestres, did not take part in the conspiracy and actively tried to prevent any unrest.
-The interim chief of staff, José Aizpuru Martín-Pinillos ceded his post in early July 1936, to Fernando Moreno Calderón, who was not involved in the plot, but Aizpuru went on as the chief plotter.
+The interim chief of staff, José Aizpuru Martín-Pinillos, ceded his post in early July 1936 to Fernando Moreno Calderón, who was not involved in the plot, but Aizpuru went on as the chief plotter.
 His network was so extensive that Mola, formally Batet's subordinate as commander of the Pamplona military region, was confident the 6th Division would be firmly with the rebels.
 On 19 July they took over critical posts of command.
 Batet firmly refused to join and was detained, tried and executed.
-Moreno joined in at the last minute after he faced resolute action of junior officers.
-As planned by Mola, after the successful coup the command of Burgos military district and the 6.
-Division was assumed by Fidel Dávila Arrondo.
+Moreno joined in at the last minute after he faced resolute action by junior officers.
+As planned by Mola, after the successful coup the command of Burgos military district and the 6th Division was assumed by Fidel Dávila Arrondo.